 Associate Dean for Social Sciences and Professional Programs

 Dr. Kevin Krycka teaches foundational courses and serves as the director of the graduate program in existential, phenomenological, therapeutic psychology.
-He also serves as the Director of University Summer Programs.
 His areas of research include developing an Immediacy Model for Qualitative Research and a Process Model for Peace Building, Psychological Aspects of dissociation, Creation of Meaning in Illness and Health, Focusing, Experience of Hope, and Sexual Minorities.

 Dr. Krycka received his PsyD from the Illinois School of Professional Psychology in 1988.
-He is currently the Director of the Master of Arts in Psychology program.
 Prior to joining Seattle University in 1989, Dr. Krycka served as a Doctoral Advisor at the Union Institute, Cincinnati, Ohio, and as an Expert Outside Methodologist in Qualitative Research at the Institute for Transpersonal Studies.